Taking a flight to a well-deserved family vacay? Arm yourself with these helpful tips for flying with kids...

 1. Airports are your friends

 Use this space as your playground and encourage your kids to run wild before boarding.
 Yes, people may look at you as if your parenting skills are lax, but they will thank you later if they’re on the same flight as you.
-The idea here is to avoid sitting in the lounge in front of a screen and tire them out instead.
+The idea here is to avoid sitting in the lounge in front of a screen (which they’ll have plenty of opportunity to do mid-flight!) and tire them out instead.
 Then you’re in with a chance for a mid-flight nap.
-Yes, that means giving up bubbles before boarding but for greater potential gain later on.
+Yes, that means giving up quiet-time before boarding, but for greater potential gain later on.

-Download SING to your iPad mini, pronto (and Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
+Download your kiddos favourite movies and TV series to your iPad mini, pronto (we love Sing, Frozen, Boss Baby, Moana, and episodes of Charlie and Lola or The Wiggles).
 It will probably buy you an hour of peace.
 For apps, check out these faves that focus on arts, crafts and building: Lego Juniors Create and Cruise, Peppa’s Paintbox, and Explorium – Space For Kids.
 For mind-numbing fun give Pineapple Pen a try.
 And just to throw in something educational, this is a good one for coding basics: Move The Turtle.
 Got a toddler on board?
 We’ve rounded up our favourite fun and educational apps for preschoolers, too.

 An Ergo Baby or a Baby Bjorn harness can be a lifesaver when you’re juggling more than one child, a child that you need to contain or just a child who struggles to get to sleep.
 It will save your back if you need to pace the aisles while your baby or toddler drifts off.
 If you don’t want to risk waking them when they do pass out, simply sit back down and let them sleep on you with support.
 This is the correct time to order wine.
 A harness also comes in handy if you’re travelling on your own and nature calls.
 We’re not saying it’s ideal to visit the bathroom with a child strapped to you but if you don’t want to leave your child alone or with the cabin crew, then this is the deal.